-Studying Law gave me a really good knowledge base for the working world.
+Studying Business and Law gave me a really good knowledge base for the working world.
 I work for myself now as a sole trader and having the experience of studying something like contract law was invaluable for me.
 When you are freelance there are a lot of contracts to sign, so even knowing the basics was so helpful.
 As I work in media, areas of law such as intellectual property, defamation and media law in general are quite useful.
 I might not have to use case law, or know legislation off the top of my head but understanding the principles and being disciplined with your time management is important, as often it’s up to yourself to extend your study and research in your own time.
 Working for myself in an industry that does not follow the typical 9-5 working day, being good with my time and being efficient with my time and energy is key.

 When I came to UCD to study Business and Law, I recall being more focused on Business, as I loved it as a subject in school.
 However, once I began studying Law I developed quite a strong interest in it.
 The idea of qualifying as a solicitor was definitely something that appealed to me.
 I had always known I didn’t want the typical 9-5 office job, and so I wasn’t fully set on a direction at that stage.
 I was lucky to get a job in RTÉ as a runner in my first year in UCD.
 It was just making teas/coffees and running errands but I quickly fell in love with the work environment, the variety, the not-so-typical working hours and the different people I met everyday.
 It became apparent I had caught the media bug.
 I did, however, also pick up another part-time job as a legal secretary in a small solicitor’s office, which I also enjoyed, but there was something about television work that I kept gravitating back to.
 I knew with hard work I could make my way up the ranks in TV – so I kept that job all the way through college.